kies1/Competitive-Programming/README.md

 # USACO-Solutions
-Idk these are just my solutions -- so probably not the best lol
+Just my solutions -- probably not the best ;)